2b3d4f/mnml-demo/content/posts/post-1.md

   - This is a nested bullet list.
   - This is another nested bullet list.
   - This is the last nested bullet list.

+> Some text
+{cite="https://gohugo.io" caption="Some caption"}

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.